Health and Safety Guidance on a Risk Assessment

 Why must a risk assessment and safety statement be prepared?

-There are several crucial reasons why the risk assessment and the safety statement must be prepared, including:
+There are several crucial reasons why the assessment and the safety statement must be prepared, including:

 - It is a legal requirement.